tomysshadow/YAMosse/README.md

 After using Git to clone the YAMosse repository, run a submodule update.
 The submodule update will clone the [TensorFlow Model Garden](https://github.com/tensorflow/models/) repository.
 Then you can run YAMosse and it will be able to load the YAMNet model from that repository.
 The weights file, which is not included in the TensorFlow Model Garden, will be downloaded separately the first time you perform a YAMScan.

+## Optional: Recording

+YAMosse has an optional feature that allows you to record sounds from an input device such as your microphone, directly within the application.
+To enable this feature, run the command `pip install sounddevice --user` in a command prompt.
+If you are on Linux, you will also need to manually install PortAudio.

+If you omit the `--user` argument, the [`sounddevice`](https://python-sounddevice.readthedocs.io/) package will be installed for all users, but this will require sufficient privileges.

 # Usage

 To run YAMosse in a window, open the `yamosse_window.pyw` file by double clicking on it.
 Alternatively, you can run the command `pythonw -m yamosse` in a command prompt.